-Trump’s choice to run Export-Import Bank is vocal critic
+Trump’s pick to run Export-Import Bank is vocal critic of the agency

 “The Export-Import Bank’s long legacy of crony capitalism has hurt the livelihoods and businesses of many Americans who don’t get special treatment from this misguided government program,” Garrett said in a 2015 statement.
 Conservative groups including Heritage Action and Americans for Prosperity oppose the bank for similar reasons.

-Garrett lost re-election last year after seven terms in Congress when he lost the backing of major Wall Street donors after a report that he’d told fellow Republican lawmakers he wouldn’t give money to the party’s congressional campaign arm because it supported openly gay candidates.
+Garrett lost re-election last year after seven terms in Congress.
+He had lost the backing of major Wall Street donors after a report that he’d told fellow Republican lawmakers he wouldn’t give money to the party’s congressional campaign arm because it supported openly gay candidates.

 Bachus, a former chairman of the House Financial Services Committee, has previously backed the Ex-Im Bank, sponsoring a 2012 law that reauthorized the bank.